Welcome to Stripe.

 1. Right to Amend

-We have the right to change or add to the terms of this Agreement at any time, and to change, delete, discontinue, or impose conditions on use of the Services by posting such changes on our website or any other website we maintain or own.
-We may provide you with Notice of any changes through the Dashboard, via email, or through other means.
-Your use of the Services, API, or Data after a change has taken effect, constitutes your acceptance of the terms of the modified Agreement.
+We have the right to change or add to the terms of this Agreement at any time, solely with prospective effect, and to change, delete, discontinue, or impose conditions on use of the Services by posting such changes on our website or any other website we maintain or own.
+We will provide you with Notice of any changes through the Dashboard, via email, or through other reasonable means.
+If you are an existing Stripe user, the changes will come into effect on the date we specify in the Notice, and your use of the Services, API, or Data after a change has taken effect, constitutes your acceptance of the terms of the modified Agreement.
 You can access a copy of the current terms of this Agreement on our website at any time.
 You can find out when this Agreement was last changed by checking the “Last updated” date at the top of the Agreement.
-If you do not accept a change to this Agreement, you must terminate the Agreement by closing your Stripe Account before the change takes effect (see Termination for further detail).

 3. Right to Audit